animeshon/template-homepage/blog/2021-06-23-biweekly-updates-10.md

 But first things first, let's go with the bullet list:

 - Conversion of the CrossRefs Manager into a standalone service
-- Conversion of the CrossRefs Manager into a gRPC service
+- Refactor of the CrossRefs Manager to allow gRPC communication
 - Refactor of the CrossReference management flow and GUI (still on WIP)
 - Full Implementation of gRBAC which flags the Authentication and Authorization infrastructure to be ready for release
 - Development of a library to write our Data-Graph directly in our Graph-Databases (instead of using an asynchronous flow)